Manage Your Time Better

 The concept is called “Occupational Hobbies”.

-So, what do you do with this new found responsibility and accountability?
+What do you do with this new found responsibility and accountability?
 If you’re like many people, you kind of make it up as you go.
-You go on doing many of the things you were doing before, plus you take on a bunch of new stuff.
-Meanwhile, your new (or existing) team, suddenly develop an acute ability to annoy you by not doing enough quite as effectively as you would like them to.
+You go on doing many of the things you were doing before, and a bunch of new stuff.
+Meanwhile, your new (or existing) team, suddenly develop an acute ability to annoy you.
+By not doing enough quite as effectively as you would like them to.
 You are now the boss and so everything is your responsibility.
 All questions (no matter how obvious the answer!) get thrown your way.
 All problems now become insurmountable and only fixable by you.
 Your loved ones start to refer to you as “that person who comes home once in a while………grumpy and tired” and telling you that “You need to manage your time better“.

 You know I love dramatisation right?
 Ok so, it may not look so dramatic as this, but I promise you it’s not a million miles away.
-More of my coaching work these days is about helping people to manage the stress and pressure of being overworked, having too much to do and never feeling like they complete anything.
+More of my coaching work these days is about helping people to manage the stress and pressure of being overworked.
+Because they have too much to do and never feel like they complete anything.

 Consider if you will, three things you need to keep in balance as much as possible.
 The first of these is:

 These are the core tasks, duties and activities that are outlined within the role specification.
 They are the things your manager says clearly belong within your remit to do hourly, daily, monthly or annually.
 It is also the things you should not be doing or getting involved in because they are no longer your remit as the manager.
 This is a key thing to remember in learning to manage your time better.